kuba7s/Vehicles_iOS/README.md

 - **Favorite Functionality:**
   - Allows users to mark vehicles as favorites and remove them from favorites.

+- **Dark Mode:**
+  - Supports dark mode for a better user experience in low-light environments.

+- **App Logo:**
+  - Includes a defined app logo for a polished appearance.

 - **Testing:**
   - Includes XCTest for basic testing functionalities.